craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 You gain +2 to your Dexterity Score and +1 to your Intelligence Score.
 You are proficient in the Deception and Stealth Skills.
 You know [[Golopak (language)]] and [[Thieves Cant (language)]].

-In addition, once per turn, you can deal an extra 1d6 damage to one creature you hit with an attack if you have advantage on the attack roll.
-The attack must use a *finesse* or a *ranged* weapon.
+In addition, once per turn, you can deal an extra 1d6 damage to one creature you hit with an attack if you have advantage on the attack roll and attack was made with a *finesse* or a *ranged* weapon.

 ## Righteous Beast